iluwatar/java-design-patterns/data-mapper/README.md

 }
 ```

-The App class contains the main method that demonstrates the use of the StudentDataMapper.
-It creates a Student object, inserts it into the database, finds it, updates it, and finally deletes it.
+The `App` class contains the main method that demonstrates the use of the `StudentDataMapper`.
+It creates a `Student` object, inserts it into the database, finds it, updates it, and finally deletes it.

 ```java
 public class App {